-1. Student Absence-A parent/guardian is required to call the classroom teacher before 9:00 a.m. each day of the child's absence.
-Teacher phone numbers are listed on page 5.
+- 1. Student Absence-A parent/guardian is required to call the classroom teacher before 9:00 a.m. each day of the child's absence.
 Dial 317-789 and the four digit extension.
 This policy ensures the safety of the child and gives the school a record of the reason for the absence.
 Failure to call within six school days will result in the absence remaining unexcused.
-Contact your student's teacher on their direct line to report an absence.

-2. Throughout the school year, parents/guardians will be advised regarding problems with their child's attendance, either by phone or in writing by a person designated by the building principal.

-3. Good medical and dental care are recommended.
-Parents are

-encouraged to schedule appointments and therapies outside of normal school hours.
-When this is unavoidable, however, it is recommended that appointments times be rotated to avoid missing the same class.

-4. Families should plan vacations during times when school is not in session to avoid student absences.
+Contact your student's teacher on his/her direct line to report an absence.
+An automated text will be sent for any no call/no show absence. - 2.
+Throughout the school year, parents/guardians will be advised regarding problems with their child's attendance, either by phone or in writing by a person designated by the building principal. - 3.
+Good medical and dental care are recommended.
+Parents are encouraged to schedule appointments and therapies outside of normal school hours.
+When this is unavoidable, however, it is recommended that appointments times be rotated to avoid missing the same class. - 4.
+Families should plan vacations during times when school is not in session to avoid student absences.